mobarski/ai-bricks-v3/README.md

 This project is similar in scope to [AISuite](https://github.com/andrewyng/aisuite), but with the following differences:
 - minimal dependencies (requests)
-- stronger support for local models (tabbyAPI, KoboldCpp, LMStudio, ...)
+- stronger support for local model servers (tabbyAPI, KoboldCpp, LMStudio, Outlines, ...)
-- middleware for logging, usage, pricing, styling, etc
+- middleware for logging, usage tracking, styling, etc
-Optionally:
-- configuration driven (yaml + string.Template)

 ## Supported providers